M3tox/DFET/FileInfos.md

 Those are Stage files, these hold scripts and images, like UI elements or images from the mini games.
 For example the deckplan can be extracted from a STG file as well.

 # .SHP
 People who played "Titanic: Adventure out of time" might assume that those are "ship files".
 Well, this is wrong.
 The developers call these shop files.
-Usually they contain images that will be drawn on top of the background images taken from the SET files.
-In many cases things you can interact with and that will suddenly appear on screen, like itmes to pick up, buttons to press or doors.
+Usually they contain props.
+Images that will be drawn on top of the background images taken from the SET files.
+In many cases its things you can interact with and that will suddenly appear on screen, like itmes to pick up, buttons to press or doors.

 # .CST
 Cast files.
 They hold additional data for the puppets like their exterior sprites and animations (walking, idle, etc.).